Inbreeding: Examples

 In Central California, sea otters were thought to have been driven to extinction due to over hunting, until a small colony was discovered in the Point Sur region in the 1930s.
 Since then, the population has grown and spread along the central Californian coast to around 2,000 individuals, a level that has remained stable for over a decade.
 Population growth is limited by the fact that all Californian sea otters are descended from the isolated colony, resulting in inbreeding.

 Cheetahs are another example of inbreeding.
 Thousands of years ago, the cheetah went through a population bottleneck that reduced its population dramatically so the animals that are alive today are all related to one another.
 A consequence from inbreeding for this species has been high juvenile mortality, low fecundity, and poor breeding success.

 In a study on an island population of song sparrows, individuals that were inbred showed significantly lower survival rates than outbred individuals during a severe winter weather related population crash.
 These studies show that inbreeding depression and ecological factors have an influence on survival.

+The Florida panther population was reduced to about 30 animals, so inbreeding became a problem.
+Several females were imported from Texas and now the population is better off genetically.